by Robin Allen MSPH, RDN, LDN

-MyPlate, MyWins https://www.choosemyplate.gov/myplate-mywins is all about finding a healthy eating style that works for your family and fits with your everyday life.
-The MyPlate icon is a reminder to make healthy choices from each of the five food groups, and there are many small changes you can make that add up to big success over time.
-Here you’ll find fun, practical tips and tools that have worked for other families.
-This site includes fun food activities to do with kids, information on making family mealtimes fun.
+MyPlate, MyWins , at www.choosemyplate.gov/myplate-mywins is all about finding a healthy eating style that works for your family and fits with your everyday life.
+The MyPlate icon is a reminder to make healthy choices from each of the five food groups, and there are many small changes that add up to big success over time.
+On the site you’ll find fun, practical tips and tools that have worked for other families and fun food activities to do with kids, along with information on making family mealtimes fun.

-Our Team Nutrition website has information for families as well as child care centers and schools on feeding children: https://www.fns.usda.gov/tn/team-nutrition The Team Nutrition provides MyPlate materials that are developed specifically for kids and their parents/caregivers.
-We also offer evidenced-based curricula that educators can use to integrate MyPlate lessons into core educational subjects, such as Math, English Language Arts, and Science.
+Our Team Nutrition website has information for families as well as child care centers and schools on feeding children at www.fns.usda.gov/tn/team-nutrition.
+Team Nutrition provides MyPlate materials that are developed specifically for kids and their parents/caregivers.
+Evidenced-based curricula that educators can use to integrate MyPlate lessons into core educational subjects, such as Math, English Language Arts, and Science is also available.

 Check out FNS’s new mobile app Food Buying Guide.
-The Food Buying Guide (FBG) is the essential resource for food yield information for all Child Nutrition Programs (CNP). https://www.fns.usda.gov/tn/food-buying-guide-mobile-app to download the app.
+The Food Buying Guide (FBG) is the essential resource for food yield information for all Child Nutrition Programs (CNP).
+Go to www.fns.usda.gov/tn/food-buying-guide-mobile-app to download the app.

-How to turn mealtime into “family time” with these ideas and tips from the Human Performance Resource Center. https://www.hprc-online.org/articles/turning-mealtime-into-family-time
+Turn mealtime into “family time” with ideas and tips from the Human Performance Resource Center. www.hprc-online.org/articles/turning-mealtime-into-family-time

 Check out this blog from Dr. Fiese on family mealtimes and why they matter: https://infoaboutkids.org/blog/family-mealtimes-why-do-they-matter/

-For more stats and resources, check out The Family Dinner Project.
+For more resources, check out The Family Dinner Project.
 “The Family Dinner Project is a growing movement of food, fun and conversation about things that matter.
-We are a nonprofit organization currently operating from the offices of Project Zero at HarvardUniversity” .https://thefamilydinnerproject.org/
+We are a nonprofit organization currently operating from the offices of Project Zero at HarvardUniversity” thefamilydinnerproject.org

 This article from Child Trends provides more research on the importance of family mealtimes: https://www.childtrends.org/indicators/family-meals